GPTP-workshop/gptp-workshop.github.io/accommodations.md

 ## Other Satellite Locations

-all of these will require a bus or car ride
+all of these will require a bus or car ride; despite the additional features and slight inconvenience of extra travel, these are often _much_ cheaper accommodations than downtown venues

 ### [Candlewood Suites Ann Arbor](http://www.ihg.com/candlewood/hotels/us/en/ann-arbor/dttaa/hoteldetail)